-Support policies and practices to enhance recruitment, retention, and advancement of women faculty
+Support policies and practices to enhance recruitment, retention, and advancement of women and under-represented minority faculty.

-·Foster a positive, inclusive work environment through programs and career-development opportunities that include support at critical work/life transition points
+Foster a positive, inclusive work environment through programs and career-development opportunities that include support at critical work/life transition points for all faculty.

 The material on this site is based upon work supported by the National Science Foundation (NSF) under Grant No. 0810927.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.